NYUHackDays/Events/README.md

 - Foursquare's Push API.
 PRESENTED BY: Foursquare's Zack Sheppard
 - Arduino, physical computing!
 PRESENTED BY: Tami Evnin of Parsons
 - Flask, a Python mini-framework.
 PRESENTED BY: Mike of Fiesta.cc

+Fun facts:
+===

+- Our first official HackDays on Meetup was on November 4, 2011!